 The four weeks prior to the week the debt ceiling was raised each have higher levels of issuance than the week of the debt ceiling.
 Further, the week of the debt ceiling raised there is, on impact, lower issuance.
-Further, this pattern of lower issuance persists for the following eight weeks.
+Further, this pattern of lower issuance persists.

 We count long-term issuance as issuance with maturity greater than forty days, this represents the two highest rungs of maturity available to us.
+In Figure 21 there is